ads-mirrors/nrel-energyplus/design/FY2025/NFP-IdealLoadsAirSystem-FuelEfficiency.md

 The following two alternative approaches have been proposed for consideration to achieve the intended goal:

+These two options will be discussed and the full NFP will be drafted after the initial discussion.

 ** Option I: Adding EMS Actuators **
 Adds EMS actuator for heating and cooling fuel efficiencies to the ZoneHVAC:IdealLoadsAirSystem object.